Git-Push-d/se_a2/README.md

 ### 3. Test the API
 You can use curl, Postman, or any HTTP client to test the endpoints.

+**Using Postman:**
+1. Import the `CommunityTracker_Postman_Collection.json` file into Postman
+2. The collection automatically saves the JWT token when you login
+3. All protected endpoints will use the saved token in the Authorization header

+**Using cURL:**
+See the examples below for each endpoint.

 ---

 ## Authentication Endpoints